-An ingrowing toenail is a common condition which may cause discomfort or become infected.
-Various treatments can be given by a doctor or a person qualified to diagnose and treat foot disorders (a chiropodist).
+An ingrown toenail is a common condition which may cause discomfort or become infected.
+You might see the condition described as 'ingrowing' but both terms mean the same thing.
+Various treatments can be given by a doctor or a person qualified to diagnose and treat foot disorders (a podiatrist).
 See a doctor if you have symptoms of infection around the nail, particularly if you have diabetes, a poor immune system or other foot problems.

-The nail becomes ingrowing when the side of the nail cuts into the skin next to the nail.
+The nail becomes ingrown when the side of the nail cuts into the skin next to the nail.
 This can become painful.
 The skin next to the nail may also become infected or inflamed.
-Any toe can be affected, but it is usually the big toe.
+Any toe can be affected but it is usually the big toe.
 It is a common problem, especially in teenagers and young adults.
+However, ingrown toenails can also occur in babies or toddlers.

-Ingrowing toenails are usually caused by a sharp spike of nail growing into the skin beside it.
+An ingrown toenail is usually caused by a sharp spike of nail growing into the skin beside it.
 This can happen as a result of various factors.
-Not trimming your nails correctly, wearing poorly-fitting shoes or tight socks, and sweating a lot (during exercise for example) can all contribute.
+Not trimming your nails correctly, wearing poorly-fitting shoes or tight socks, and sweating a lot (during exercise, for example) can all contribute.
 Shoes which force the toes towards each other encourage the nail to grow into the skin.
 For example, tight shoes, high heels and pointed-toe shoes.
-Active, sporty people may be more prone to ingrowing toenails as they sweat more.
-Ingrowing toenails may occur more often in people who have nails which are deformed in some way.
+Active, sporty people may be more prone to ingrown toenails as they sweat more.
+Ingrown toenails may occur more often in people who have nails which are deformed in some way.
 Often there is no apparent reason why it occurs.

 Other possible causes are injury to the nail, a fungal infection of the nail, or possibly, medication such as isotretinoin.